raeslab/RLdbRDA/README.md

 Of note: it is strongly recommended to **remove strongly correlated features from the metadata** before running RLdbRDA.
 Furthermore, RLdbRDA cannot handle missing values in the metadata. **Features with many missing values should be excluded** first, next **samples/subjects with incomplete cases should be removed** (or imputed if possible).

+Column headers need to be compatible with glm formulas, to this end `make.names` can be used to quickly remove unsupported characters from the column names.

 ### Example

 ```R